caiofrnca/aws-iam-foundations/docs/least-privilege-examples.md

 ### Least Privilege - Practical Notes

-This document captures how the principle of least privilege is applied throughout this repository, along with areas intentionally left broader during early learning stages.
+This document shows how the principle of least privilege is applied throughout this repository, along with areas intentionally left broader during early learning stages.

-The goal is to progressive tightening of access as understanding improves.
+The goal is to progressive tightening access as understanding improves.

 #### TASK 1 - Baseline Access Model
 For the initial IAM foundations, AWS-managed policies were used to establish clear access boundaries: